ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 ## Untainting the form

-When a validation result is returned for the form with a status between `200-299`, the form is automatically marked as untainted by setting the `$tainted` store to `undefined`.
+When a validation result is returned for the form with a `valid` status set to `true`, the form is automatically marked as untainted by setting the `$tainted` store to `undefined`.

 Try that by posting the form with valid values.
 The tainted message should not appear when browsing away from the page.

-You can also modify the `$tainted` store directly, but the recommended way is to set an option when modifying `form`:
+If you're assigning to `$form` and don't want it to be tainted, you can instead update it with an extra option:

 ```ts
 const { form } = superForm(data.form)